mzattera/L101-compiler/README.md

 ```

 Registers F, E, and D in this order are also used to store code, allowing for longer programs, if they are not used for variables; when split, right part is used for code earlier then left part.
-Therefore, it is advised you allocate B and C first, then "left" part of F, then its "right" part and so on for E and D.
+Therefore, it is advised you allocate B and C first, then "left" part of F, then its "right" part, and so on for E and D.

-The "accumulator" register A can be accessed with keyword 'A'.
+The "accumulator" register A can be accessed with keyword ``A``.

 ### Expressions